markusz/fitbit-telegram-node/README.md

 The Bot uses a .js file to map telegram messages to foodlogs.

-If has a basic config in German for my own use.
+It has a basic config in German for my own use.
 If you want to extend it you can submit a Pull Request or fork the project and create your own backend incl. configuration

 There are 2 types of matching the bot can do